10 Easy Ways to Stick to a Bedtime Routine

 6. Create a comfortable or even luxurious sleep environment

 Make sure it’s cool, dark, and quiet.
-Treat yourself to a luxurious mattress, bedding and pillows, consider splurging on blackout curtains or a white noise machine.
+Treat yourself to a luxurious mattress, bedding, and pillows—consider splurging on blackout curtains or a white noise machine.
 Make sure to remove any distractions that could disrupt your sleep, like clutter or excess light.

 Trust me, a cozy sleep environment is one of the key ways to unwind and drift off into dreamland effortlessly.